coder3462/FRCSim-Tutorial/README.md

 Setting Up FRCSim:
-Dual-Boot your computer with Ubuntu 16.04.3 LTS
+- First you need to dual-Boot your computer with Ubuntu 16.04.3 LTS

 You should first download from Canonical here: https://www.ubuntu.com/download/desktop Once you have downloaded the .iso file, burn the file to a usb flash drive which should have at least 2 GB Create a live USB by writing the iso to the usb (instructions here):